 It's a sad truth that teens sometimes think about ending their lives.
 If you are feeling awful, you may think that suicide is the only answer — but it's not!
 Don't let suicide be the ending of your story.
 People want to help, and you can feel better.
 We here at girlshealth.gov want to help.
 We answer some common questions about suicide:

 - Why do some teens think about suicide?

-- How can you help a friend?
+- How can I help a friend who has suicidal thoughts?

-- What about you?
+- What if I am thinking about suicide?